Moray RFC: History

 The first attempt to introduce rugby into such a strong soccer stronghold as Elgin was in 1903 by the then rector of Elgin Academy.
 It was, however, not long before the oval ball was forced to give way to the round one.

 Twenty years and World War 1 elapsed before a second attempt was made, again by a rector of Elgin Academy, Iain Graham Andrew.
 The formation of the Moray Rugby Club took place on 3 March 1923 at a meeting in the drillhall in Elgin.
 Mr George C. Christie was elected as president.
 It was agreed that it was feasible to form a club and application was sent to the Scottish Rugby Union to become an affiliated member.

 In September 1923 the town council approved the use of part of the local Cooper Park for the game of rugby by the club.
 The first match took place against Inverness Highland when Moray won 14 – 5.
 In these early days, the opposition came from Highland, Ross-shire, and the Army sides.
 The club adopted the colours of Elgin Academy – Red and White shirts with Navy Blue shorts.

 In 1925 the Brin Cup was donated for competition among the clubs in the North.
 Up until the outbreak of war in 1939, Moray went on to win this cup several times.

-After hostilities ceased in 1945, the Club reconvened in September 1946 with Dr Thow as president and a dentist called George Cusetter as captain.
-The amount of Naval and R.A.F. personnel stationed around the Moray area gave the Club many more teams to play and also helped to improve the standard of play.
+After hostilities ceased in 1945, the club reconvened in September 1946 with Dr Thow as president and a dentist called George Cusetter as captain.
+The number of Naval and R.A.F. personnel stationed around the Moray area gave the club many more teams to play and also helped to improve the standard of play.

 Elgin Academy provided a nursery, and some of the senior schoolboys often played for the school in the morning and for Moray in the afternoon.